 Tuition charges are based on the number of credit hours taken and residency status.
 Tuition is established by the University of Arkansas Board of Trustees and is set annually and subject to change without written notice.
 Students must pay their tuition and fees or set up a payment plan by the posted payment deadlines.
-Payment plans are available through the Online Business Center on My.UAFS.
+Payment plans are available through the Online Business Center on My UAFS.
+Students may be removed from their courses if full payment and/or arrangements (financial aid or payment plan) has not been made by the deadline.